redis/docs/content/operate/rs/clusters/logging/rsyslog-logging/_index.md

 In some cases, a single action, such as removing a node from the cluster, may actually consist of several events.
 These actions may generate multiple log entries.

-All log entries displayed in the admin console are also written to `syslog`.
+All log entries displayed in the Cluster Manager UI are also written to `syslog`.
 You can configure `rsyslog` to monitor `syslog`.
 Enabled alerts are logged to `syslog` and appear with other log entries.

 ### Types of log entries